forgottenswitch/notepad.vim/README.md

 -------
 * Breaks plugins, as they do not expect `set insertmode`
 * Terminal emulators by default intercept `Shift-Up,Down,Home,End`
+* Misses clipboard integration, text objects.
+  Word navigation could not work depending on the terminal.

 Plugin manager
 --------------